Tag Archive for: Ademmoos

 There are several priority areas.
 First, there is a somewhat more academic and administrative aspect, which mainly involves continuing the work of my predecessors: Salomé Duteurtre and Florian Mary.
 They both worked on what I callthe “Pedagogical Alliance.”
 That is, the collaborative shaping of our student experience, together with all stakeholders: faculty, students, and the Faculty’s administrative staff.

-In practice, do you implement measures to promote student well-being?
+In practice, do you implement any initiatives to promote student well-being?

 What motivated you to take on this role as an elected official and Vice Dean?